How to Mix Endurance Fuel

 How to Make a Concentrate

-We know there are many times you simply can’t (or don’t want to) carry that much liquid with you: marathons, ultras, ironman races, etc. We get it!
+We know there are many times you simply can’t (or don’t want to) carry a lot of liquid: marathons, ultras, ironman races, etc. We get it!

 For longer distances, when carrying capacity is limited, we recommend creating a gel-like Endurance Fuel concentrate.
-You will still want to consume the same amount of calories per hour of exercise, but you can adjust the amount of water you mix with your Endurance Fuel based on your carrying capacity.
+You will still want to consume 200 calories per hour of exercise (100 per half hour), but you can adjust the amount of water you mix with your Endurance Fuel based on your carrying capacity.

-For example, if you anticipate your activity will take 4 hours, you would still want to consume 800 calories (8 scoops or 4 stick packs).
-Mix the powder and water (however much your vessel will hold) in a measuring cup and then pour into your handheld flask, water bottle or hydration pack.
-You can add markings to your vessel so you know how much to consume per hour.
+For example, if you anticipate your event will take 4 hours, you would still want to consume 800 calories (8 scoops or 4 stick packs).

 Drink Extra Water!